Skip to main content

 Biography

 Stephanie Hilger is a scholar of eighteenth-century literature and culture, with a focus on gender studies and medical humanities.
 She is Professor of German and Comparative Literature.
 In addition, she holds appointments in the European Union Center, French, and Gender and Women’s Studies.
-Since 2021, she has also been affiliated with the Department of Biomedical and Translational Sciences at the Carle Illinois College of Medicine.
+Since 2021, she has also been affiliated with the Department of Biomedical and Translational Sciences at the Carle Illinois College of Medicine, where she regularly teaches a course in the medical humanities.

-In addition to her monographs, Professor Hilger has (co-)edited three volumes in the medical humanities: Bodies and Transitions in the Health Humanities: Intelligible States of Corporeality (with Lisa DeTora, 2019); New Directions in Literature and Medicine Studies (2017); and The Early History of Embodied Cognition from 1740 to 1920 (with John McCarthy, Nicholas Saul, and Heather Sullivan, 2015).
+Professor Hilger’s previous books, Gender and Genre: German Women Write the French Revolution (2014) and Women Write Back: Strategies of Response and the Dynamics of European Literary Culture, 1790 1805 (2009), also investigate eighteenth-century discourses regarding the body and gender.
+In addition to these monographs, Professor Hilger has (co-)edited three volumes in the medical humanities: Bodies and Transitions in the Health Humanities: Intelligible States of Corporeality (with Lisa DeTora, 2019); New Directions in Literature and Medicine Studies (2017); and The Early History of Embodied Cognition from 1740 to 1920 (with John McCarthy, Nicholas Saul, and Heather Sullivan, 2015).

 In addition to several teaching awards from the College of Liberal Arts and Sciences, Professor Hilger was recognized as the 2017 Medical Scholars Program Advisory Committee Outstanding Advisor of the Year.